MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex01_Sensitive_Information_Types.md

 In this exercise, you will use the Security & Compliance Center PowerShell module to create a new custom sensitive information type that recognizes the pattern of employee IDs near the keywords "Employee" and "ID".

-1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+1. You should still be signed in to Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-1. In **Microsoft Edge**, navigate to **https://purview.microsoft.com** and log into the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In **Microsoft Edge**, navigate to **https://purview.microsoft.com** and sign in to the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

 1. Select **Solutions** from the left pane, then select **Data Loss Prevention**.